Exclusive: South Korea's Park says door open for talks with North

 "If our foreign ministers were also able to engage in dialogue on that particular point, that would also be a good thing," she added.

-Her comments signal further willingness to engage with Pyongyang despite a lack of substantive progress after 19 months in office in dealing with the North and its untested leader, 31-year-old Kim Jong Un.
+After 19 months in office, Park has yet to make substantive progress in dealing with Pyongyang, led by the untested 31-year-old Kim Jong Un.
 The two sides are technically still at war since there was no peace treaty after the 1950-53 Korean War.

 North Korea is keeping up its threat to conduct a fresh nuclear device test, which would be its fourth.